thrust26/6502-QR-code-generator/README.md

 - code size optimized for minimal RAM and ROM space
 - all eight mask pattern supported
 - Atari 2600 demo code (randomly generates some Atari 2600 related messages)
-- generator code for Reed-Solomon ECC generator polygons accompanied (can be integrated to compute on-the-fly)
+- generator code for Reed-Solomon ECC generator polygons accompanied (can also be integrated to compute on-the-fly)

 ## Limitations
-- only small, single block QR codes supported
+- only small (versions 1, 2 and 3), single block QR codes supported
 - only byte mode supported
 - no automatic mask pattern evaluation
 - tested only for version 2 QR codes (25x25)
-- memory organization and pixel checking/drawing has to be implemented platform specific; this includes the finder, alignment and timing pattern
+- memory organization has to be implemented platform specific

 ## License
 Copyright © 2021 Thomas Jentzsch.
 (GPLV3 License)